lukasdchang/Spelling-Checker/README.txt

 Design Notes
-    - To search all files that end with ".txt" with a given directory name as an argument, we utilized a recursive directory traversal
+    - We utilized a recursive directory traversal to search for every .txt file within a given directory name.
+Before each recursive call, the program calls a method that checks the spelling within that file.